See more pictures of Golden Gate here:

-The first recorded observation of the strait occurred nearly two hundred years after Europeans first explored the coastline.
-In 1769, Sgt José Francisco Ortega, the leader of a scouting party sent overland north along the San Francisco Peninsula by Don Gaspar de Portolá from their expedition encampment in San Pedro Valley to locate the Point Reyes headlands, reported back to Portolá that he could not proceed further north because of his encounter with the strait.
+The first recorded observation of the strait occurred nearly 200 years after Europeans first explored the coastline.
+In 1769, Sergeant José Francisco Ortega was sent with a scouting party, north along the San Francisco Peninsula by Don Gaspar de Portolá from their expedition encampment in San Pedro Valley to locate the Point Reyes headlands.
+He reported back to Portolá that he could not proceed further north because of his encounter with the strait.
 On August 5, 1775 Juan de Ayala and the crew of his ship San Carlos became the first Europeans known to have passed through the strait.
 John C. Frémont, an early explorer of the California territory, is credited for naming the strait “Golden Gate” on July 1, 1846.

 The Golden Gate Bridge is a suspension bridge, completed in 1937, that links the city of San Francisco to Marin County.
 Joseph Baermann Strauss was the chief engineer in charge of overall design and construction of the bridge project.
 However, the responsibility for much of the engineering and architecture fell on other experts, such as Charles Alton Ellis for the structural design.
 Read more here and here.
 Explore more the Golden Gate here: